burhanmubarok/react-babel-webpack/README.md

-# Welcome to the modern doc!
+# Welcome to the doc!

 Here you can find all the description of my react-babel-webpack project.